-Speaking of Luke, you’ll be reading this in 11 days!
-But it’s worth risking potential spoilers because it’s the account of Jesus’ disciples asking him to learn how to pray.
-What better place for us to learn about how to pray than from Jesus himself?!
+You’ll be reading (soaping?) this chapter in 11 days!
+But it’s worth risking potential spoilers because it’s the account of Jesus’ disciples asking him how to pray.
+What better place for us to learn how to pray than from Jesus himself?!

 Jesus’ answer is known as The Lord’s Prayer.
 Some traditions of Christianity feature mindless repetition of this prayer but that’s almost certainly not what Jesus intended.
 Remember: It’s about relationship – mindlessly repeating something over and over is not the sign of a deep or loving relationship.